Rhys-Davies/rtb-sim/README.md

 # rtb-sim

-    rtb-sim is a class-based interface designed to wrap V-REP's Remote API MATLAB bindings.
+    This was my university thesis project, completed in 2017 under the suprevision of Distinguished Professor Peter Corke.
+It is a class-based interface designed for use with Peter Corke's Robotics Toolbox for MATLAB.
+    It wraps V-REP's Remote API MATLAB bindings, and provides a set of classes to mirror simulation objects in the MATLAB workspace.
 The goal is to make it a bit simpler to interact with V-REP in MATLAB.

-    This project was designed to work alongside Peter Corke's Robotics Toolbox for MATLAB.
+    It is released under an MIT License with no warrenty in the hope anyone who finds it useful expands upon it.

 ## Operation